backdoorsecurity/Solitude/Readme.md

 <h3 align="center">
 At that time I had no idea I was starting to build my own distro configuration.
 I knew when I started my business I was either going to be a successful mechanic or I was going to spend a lot of time on my computer.
-Been on my own for about 2 years now.
-Worked an average of 1-2 days a week.
+Ended up being the latter.
 Kinda sucks being slow and having to live a minimalist lifestyle but I just cant work for any more idiots.
 </h3>